catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 [ ] think of adding that ref point for all tracks to be synced [ ] version is not being saved?
 [ ] what does audio mean in name "( audio)"
+[ ] add options to install missing tools (winmerge; pkg linker, reasigner, etc.)
+[ ] update screenshots
+[ ] update wwise to latest 2017.2.xx
+[ ] check rape me no bass
+[ ] MAMAS AND PAPASE LEAD and back vocal split
+[ ] is combo lead track in lyrics?
+[ ] why eu us is not changing
+[ ] why sometimes ps3 ftp is not transmited
+[ ] can we have a dupli assement window :) (all 5 dupli what happened if automated) [ ] single pack sometimes runs multiple times
+[ ] MAke Sure CHANGIN D THE AUDIO/PREVIEW DOES NOT deletes the old info useful for Duplciation comparison [ ] the rover preview issue , file get a weird name
+[ ] consider multitasking DDC style
+report change in the house of flies remove ddd issue add dynamic filter for all tunnings in Arrangements:)

+## WiP:
+(this release)
+[-] added dupli button in maindb
+[x] fix import current month
+[-] File Name should be standardised..
-[-] add auto groups
+[x] add warning if lyrics added not to forget to select add new arangement [-] add auto groups
 [-] add maybe chery love to favs
 [-] at import get youtube rksmith link (unsolved bug: async stays in waiting) [-] at import get youtube song link (unsolved bug: async stays in waiting) [-] compare/dupli manag 2-x selected songs
+[-] add java 64bit if windows is for 64b https://www.java.com/en/download/manual.jsp
+[-] 1st feeling inc. not coverting
+[-] add better initial setup options & messages
+[-] replaced way to call DDC to latest standard
+[-] mamas and papas bonus (Added Part Field)
+[-] mMa nd pPAS VOCALS (1st lyris ismissin)
+[-] mMa nd pPAS VOCALS (1st lyric has the same start at second () [-] instead of old and new maybe add timestamp
+[-] add song lenght in the duplicate management window [-] tomahawk is not imported w the right version (same hash; any update/overrite of a song updates also original_filehash) [-] search again should work if returning nada
+[x] dlc name should only be unique after all dupli have been assesed [x] cassius breaks (added stauff to lyrics from 0.o01 and dynamically size them) [x] fix duplicate songs to incl new fields
+[x] fix add vocals with new path
+[x] if gearlist is NOT there disable use of db arg&tones values [-] add dificulty field in arrangements
+[-] check the in sort titles (re-enable it as lost in the single pack to multipack functions) [-] clean lyrics doesnt clear some end empty lines
+[-] renablin 1 and 2 option
+[-] fascination stret bass is not properly removed (check if it really has DD as if the bonus/2nd track has the flag is set) [-] love cats remove bass removal has issues (check if it really has DD as if the bonus/2nd track has the flag is set) [x] change from pc to ps3 loses the ftp address (save only if PS3 is last format) [x] fix for delete song incl also gearlist
+[-] duplicate remov should clean title also for alt 1 alt 2 [-] added use internal logic flag per song
+[x] fixe for packing with arang&tones details (amp and cab settings) [x] fix for using internal logic not being selected

 ## done:
 (prev release)